NiklasHarder/professional_licenses/README.md

 The data was retrieved from California's Department of Consumer Affiars on August 17, 2016.
 The data contains information on acctive and inactive licenses.

+**Caution:** Although this is public available information, the data contains individualized data and should not be shared outside the IPL.

 Dimensions: 600,000 observations/ 19 variables

 Variable names: